 While you obviously need to trim the beard from time to time to keep it in shape and prevent split ends, trimming daily without a proper reason may leave you with a beard that is more ragged than vibrant.
 The only people that need to trim daily are those whose genetics render rapid beard growth.

-As a general guideline, every 2-4 days is the proper timeline that you should be clipping.
+As a general guideline, every 2-4 days is the proper timeline that you should be trimming.
 And when you do trim, you should absolutely ensure that you are using a high quality trimmer that is conducive to your desired length.

 Taking Care Of Your Beard’s Cleanliness